-- As a mother you may also wear many other ‘hats’: as a partner/wife, daughter, sibling, best friend, employee - all have competing demands on your time and emotions.
+As a mother you may also wear many other ‘hats’: partner, wife, daughter, sister, friend or employee.
+These different roles also put additional demands on your time and emotions.

 Some suggestions from other new or expectant mothers to help manage emotions include:

 “Going for a daily walk was a ritual I started during pregnancy.
 I either went by myself or with my partner, a friend, or a family member.
 It was a fail-proof way of relaxing that I really started to look forward to.” – More about physical activity

 “I was feeling a bit snowed under with the preparations for the new addition to our family.
 Once I made a start getting the house organised and preparing the nursery I felt more on top of things.”

 “I was one of the first of my friends to have a baby so I was worried it would change our friendships but keeping in contact with them was actually a big support and a great break from my new role as a mum.”

 “It’s so easy to stop doing the things you enjoy just because you’re pregnant.
 Yes it does take a bit more effort but once I was out of the house I felt so much better.”